 Know When Keys Go Missing

-The University of Southern Maine is increasing its security measures after a security breach that could have placed millions of dollars of personal property as well as confidential records at risk.
+The University of Southern Maine was forced to increase its security measures after a security breach that could have placed millions of dollars of personal property as well as confidential records at risk.
 According to university officials, someone broke into a parked university van and stole a set of keys that gave the burglar access to between 40 and 50 campus buildings.

 Enforce Employee Accountability

-It’s vital to hold your employees accountable for the amount of time they possess a key.
+This case is a perfect example of why it’s vital to hold your employees accountable for how they use the keys in their possession.
 Without certain key control procedures, it’s difficult to track key activity, including who had keys last.
 To avoid high replacement costs, strengthen security with an automated key control system by setting up access levels for your employees.
 This way, administrators are able to set specific permissions for their employees.
 By limiting your employee’s access to certain keys, you greatly reduce the chance of key theft and enforce employee accountability.

 Prevent Repeated Security Breaches

-Eastern Michigan University (EMU) is rekeying every room in one of its residence halls after the master key was stolen.
-This is not the first time EMU has had an issue with key security.
+Eastern Michigan University (EMU) had to rekey every room in one of its residence halls after the master key was stolen.
+This wasn't the first time EMU had had an issue with key security.
 A similar issue arose after a set of master keys to the entire campus was taken from a cart left unattended by a subcontractor working for the university.
 The university rekeyed interior and exterior locks in dorms and exterior locks to other buildings.
 Faculty members filed a grievance, reporting that the university was slow to respond.

 In order to prevent repeated breaches, it’s important to have an electronic key control system in place.
 To access a key, a user must log in with a password and/or fingerprint.
 The name of the user who checked out the key is electronically stored along with the date and time the key was taken.
-You can also set up email or text alerts to notify you if a key is overdue.
-This way, you can address a security breach promptly.
+As mentioned above, you can also set up email or text alerts to notify you if a key is overdue so you can address a security breach promptly.